laurap-dev/gradebook-docs/features/support.md

 Options to upgrade your subscription.
 [Purchase or upgrade at Gdev Apps](https://gdev.app/product-page/gradebook-for-google-sheets-and-classroom/){:target="_blank"}.

-- **Upgrade to Premium**: Access performance colours, automatic import and report sending, custom report logos and more.
+- **Upgrade to Premium**: Access performance colors, automatic import and report sending, custom report logos and more.

 ### Advanced Support